The Lean Language Reference

 Array.swapIfInBounds.{u} {α : Type u}

-Swaps two entries in an array, or returns the array unchanged if either index is out of bounds.
+Swaps two elements of an array, returning the array unchanged if either index is out of bounds.
+The modification is performed in-place when the reference to the array is unique.

 🔗def